Automatic differentiation for machine learning in Julia

 In this post we went through Forward mode AD and so Dual numbers and reverse mode AD with example of Julia implementation usage for autoencoder network.
 Training such a network reduced to defining a goal without designing gradient computing routine.
 AD library did this part for us.

-Automatic differentiation seems like a very practical tool although still in a starting phase in Julia – still I squeeze my thumbs for whole autodiff project in Julia and hope to see more progress in the future.
+Automatic differentiation seems like a very practical tool although still in a starting phase in Julia – still I keep my fingers crossed for the whole autodiff project in Julia and hope to see more progress in the future.